-Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalized, they should discuss this with the DSL/DDSL.
+Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the DSL/DDSL.

 The DSL/DDSL has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have.
+Staff have also undertaken 'anti-radicalisation and prevent awareness' training.